CrowdHailer/iridescence/README.md

 Also used as the development enviroment for several Gems to encourage Domain Driven Design(DDD) in a rapid start up enviroment.

 ## Setup
+Create a enviromental variables file for Dotenv `touch .env`

 Run server with `rackup` or `shotgun` (for reloading)

 #### Initialization
 1) The `config.ru` loads the core application from `app/application.rb`
+2) The core application file loads gems and sets up enviroment with `config/boot.rb`

 #### Tasks
 All tasks are rake tasks loaded from the tasks directory